ToshioCP/Gtk4-tutorial/src/sec13.src.md

-# Functions in TfeTextView
+# TfeTextView class

+The TfeTextView class will be finally completed in this section.
+The remaining topic is functions.
-TfeTextView functions are described in this section.
+TfeTextView functions, which are constructors and instance methods, are described in this section.

+The source files are in the directory `src/tfetextview`.
+You can get them by downloading the [repository](https://github.com/ToshioCP/Gtk4-tutorial).

 ## tfetextview.h

 The header file `tfetextview.h` provides:

 - The type of TfeTextView, which is `TFE_TYPE_TEXT_VIEW`.
-- The expansion of `G_DECLARE_FINAL_TYPE` includes some useful macros.
+- The macro `G_DECLARE_FINAL_TYPE`, the expansion of which includes some useful functions and definitions.
-- Constants for the `open-response` signal is defined..
+- Constants for the `open-response` signal.
-- Public functions of `tfetextview.c` are declared.
+- Public functions of `tfetextview.c`.
+They are constructors and instance methods.

 Therefore, Any programs use TfeTextView needs to include `tfetextview.h`.

 @@@include
-tfetextview//tfetextview.h
+tfetextview/tfetextview.h
 @@@

-- 1,2,35: Thanks to these three lines, the following lines are included only once.
+- 1: The preprocessor directive `#pragma once` makes the header file be included only once.
-You can use `#pragma once` instead of them.
 It is non-standard but widely used.
-- 4: Includes gtk4 header files.
+- 3: Includes gtk4 header files.
-The header file `gtk4` also has the same mechanism to avoid including it multiple times.
+The header file `gtk4` also has the same mechanism to avoid being included multiple times.
-- 6-7: These two lines define TfeTextView type, its class structure and some useful macros.
+- 5-6: These two lines define TfeTextView type, its class structure and some useful definitions.
   - `TfeTextView` and `TfeTextViewClass` are declared as typedef of C structures.
   - You need to define a structure `_TfeTextView` later.
   - The class structure `_TfeTextViewClass` is defined here.
 You don't need to define it by yourself.
   - Convenience functions `TFE_TEXT_VIEW ()` for casting and `TFE_IS_TEXT_VIEW` for type check are defined.
-- 9-15: A definition of the value of the parameter of "open-response" signal.
+- 8-14: A definition of the values of the "open-response" signal parameters.
-- 17-33: Declarations of public functions on TfeTextView.
+- 16-32: Declarations of public functions on TfeTextView.

-## Instance creation Functions
+## Constructors

 A TfeTextView instance is created with `tfe_text_view_new` or `tfe_text_view_new_with_file`.
+These functions are called constructors.

 ~~~C
 GtkWidget *tfe_text_view_new (void);
 ~~~

-`tfe_text_view_new` just creates a new TfeTextView instance and returns the pointer to the new instance.
+It just creates a new TfeTextView instance and returns the pointer to the new instance.

 ~~~C
 GtkWidget *tfe_text_view_new_with_file (GFile *file);
 ~~~

-`tfe_text_view_new_with_file` is given a Gfile object as an argument and it loads the file into the GtkTextBuffer instance, then returns the pointer to the new instance.
+It is given a Gfile object as an argument and it loads the file into the GtkTextBuffer instance, then returns the pointer to the new instance.
+The argument `file` is owned by the caller and the function doesn't change it.
-If an error occurs during the creation process, NULL is returned.
+If an error occurs during the creation process, NULL will be returned.

 Each function is defined as follows.